MitocGroup/deep-framework/README.md

 deepify install github://MitocGroup/deep-microservices-helloworld ~/deep-microservices-helloworld
 ```

-> If you execute `mkdir ~/deep-microservices-helloworld && cd ~/deep-microservices-helloworld`
+> Path parameter in all `deepify` commands is optional and if not specified, assumes current
-before `deepify install ...`, in this case path parameter is optional and can be skipped (e.g.
+working directory.
+Therefore you can skip `~/deep-microservices-helloworld` by executing
-`~/deep-microservices-helloworld`).
-It will assume current folder in all `deepify` commands.
+`mkdir ~/deep-microservices-helloworld && cd ~/deep-microservices-helloworld` before `deepify install`.

 ### Step 3.
 Run Microservice(s) in Development